ap0llo/Cake.GitLab/docs/mdsource/identites-and-connection-objects.source.md

 snippet: GitLabProjectIdentity-Simple

+Project identity objects are immutable record types, modified copies can be created using C#'s `with` expression.

+snippet: GitLabProjectIdentity-CopyAndModify

+### Get identity from a git remote url

-Further, the project identity can be extracted from the git remote url of a (local) git repository.
+The project identity can be extracted from the git remote url of a (local) git repository.
 This can be useful to e.g. avoid hard-coding GitLab project information in a Cake build script and instead retrieve the data from the local git repository.

 snippet: GitLabProjectIdentity-FromRemoteUrl

-Project identity objects are immutable record types, modified copies can be created using C#'s `with` expression.

-snippet: GitLabProjectIdentity-CopyAndModify
+### Get identity from environment variables

+If a build is running on GitLab CI, the current server and project identities can be determined automatically from [GitLab CI's predefined variables](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html).

+A build running on GitLab CI can use the following aliases to determine the current server or project identity:

+- `GitLabTryGetCurrentServerIdentity()`: Creates a `GitLabServerIdentity` for the current build
+- `GitLabTryGetCurrentProjectIdentity()`: Creates a `GitLabProjectIdentity` for the current build

+If the build is not running in a GitLab CI pipeline, both aliases will return `null`.

 ## "Connection" objects